HuwCampbell/ivory/doc/design/big-query.md

   record per line
   * for feature values that are *dates*, the output will need to comply the data/time formatting supported by BigQuery - https://cloud.google.com/bigquery/preparing-data-for-bigquery#datatypes
-  * feature names should include their namespace as well, e.g. `"namespace:name": "...`
+  * feature names will not include their namespace, just name, as Ivory will ensure these are globally unique
+  * `uid` above will most likely be called something else and that will be irrelevant

 ### Gzip part files